Bricktech2000/Notes/notes/conceptual note-taking.md

 atomicity allows for the **efficient reorganization** of continually evolving [[knowledge]]

-[[conceptual note-taking]] avoids the need for "disciplines", which are, in essence, arbitrary lines that hinder serendipitous discovery
+[[conceptual note-taking]] encourages [[generalism]] by avoiding the need for "disciplines", which are, in essence, arbitrary lines that hinder serendipitous discovery

 [[conceptual note-taking]] builds a strong, permanent [[knowledge]] base that offers **great support** when [[learning]] new [[concept]]s and serves as a foundation for coming up with **novel ideas**